• Frequently Asked Questions from Parents

 As one of our clients wrote: “I was very happy when I eventually called Nannies at Night.
 I felt trusting of their service immediately.
 When our nanny first entered the room, I felt as though she was a niece or cousin of mine.
 I was able to let go from the very first night and get a good night’s sleep.”

-A brief description of the Dutch home services law (Wet dienstverlening aan huis)
+Brief description of the Dutch home services law (Wet dienstverlening aan huis)

 • You babysit in and around the house.